Still Got Quest Plumbing? Time For a Repipe.

 Don't delay any longer - replace your Quest pipe

-As the original Repipe Specialists, we understand the complexities and concerns surrounding Quest (aka "Qest") piping, also known as polybutylene (poly-b or poly-pipe).
+At Repipe Specialists, we understand homeowners' concerns about Quest (also known as "Qest") piping, a type of polybutylene (poly-B or poly-pipe).

 What is Quest Piping?

-Qest is a brand name given to a type of polybutylene pipe that was commonly used in residential plumbing during the 1970s to 1990s.
-Most people refer to it as "Quest", rather than "Qest", so we'll generally use the common term in this article.
+Quest (or Qest) is a brand name for a type of polybutylene pipe commonly used in residential plumbing from the 1970s to the 1990s.
+Most people refer to it as "Quest" rather than "Qest," so we'll use the more common term in this article.

 TOC